 - Deletion.
 Consumers have the right to request deletion of their personal information.
 Upon receipt of a verifiable request, a company must delete personal information held about a consumer unless an exception applies, such as the need to retain the information to complete a transaction, comply with a legal obligation, exercise free speech or enable internal uses that are aligned with consumer expectations, among others.

 - Non-Discrimination.
 Consumers also enjoy a general right to equal service and price, meaning that companies generally cannot discriminate against those who have exercised their privacy rights, subject to some exceptions.
 The law specifically prohibits denying good or services, charging different prices, or providing different levels or quality of products or services to consumers who exercise their rights under the law, although certain exceptions may apply.
 At the same time, the CCPA also permits businesses to offer financial incentives in exchange for the collection or sale of personal information.

-This page was last updated on 15 November 2019.
+This CCPA Notice was last updated on 19 April 2020.